In fall 2018, ARREST evolved into PASH (Promoting Adolescent Student Health). Please visit the PASH page for current information on the project.

-Funded by the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health (DASH) and administered through the Office of Health, Safety and Physical Education, the AIDS Risk Reduction through Education and Staff Training (Project ARREST) is a five-year grant that serves 26 priority middle and high schools in the District.
+Funded by the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health (DASH) and administered through the Office of Health, Safety and Physical Education, the AIDS Risk Reduction through Education and Staff Training (Project ARREST) was a five-year grant serving 26 priority middle and high schools in the District.
 Schools that met certain criteria were selected by the program coordinator.

-This grant funds four AIDS Community Educators (ACEs) who provide technical assistance, workshops, and professional development to participating schools on topics such as HIV/AIDS prevention, safer sex, LGBTQ+ support, healthy relationships, and peer mediation.
-ACEs work closely with health teachers, providing assistance in implementing evidence-based sexual health curricula.
+This grant funded four AIDS Community Educators (ACEs) who provided technical assistance, workshops, and professional development to participating schools on topics such as HIV/AIDS prevention, safer sex, LGBTQ+ support, healthy relationships, and peer mediation.
+ACEs worked closely with health teachers, assisting in the implementation of evidence-based sexual health curricula.

-In addition, ARREST partners with local organizations such as the Mazzoni Center and ACCESS Matters Health Resource Centers to provide additional workshops, services, and counseling.
+In addition, ARREST partnered with local organizations, such as the Mazzoni Center and ACCESS Matters Health Resource Centers, to provide additional workshops, services, and counseling.